Chitarra romana: Background

-First published as sheet music in 1934, was first recorded in 1935 by Carlo Buti.
+First published as sheet music in 1934, the song was first recorded in 1935 by Carlo Buti.
 The song is part of a 1930s trend which in deference to the fascist rhetoric of the time tended to magnify the image and history of Rome.
 The song mixes lyrical and folk components, and echoes some elements of the 1926 successful song "Barcarolo romano".